18ksharma/cycleshare/README.md

 * Users can add ratings for people who have posts
 * user cannot set username as someone else's username
 * Settings page where user can change their username
+* User can edit a post that they have made

 ### 2. Screen Archetypes